mtricht/appboot/README.md

 | `size` | Size of the file in bytes. |

 ## Launcher configuration
-An `appboot.json` file is required with the following contents:
+To use the hosted manifest file, a compiled appboot for the underlying OS is required.
+Inside that same folder, a `appboot.json` file is required with the following contents:

 | Configuration name | Description |
 | --- | --- |